abrennec/sose20_cc2/03_oop/readme.md

     // class destructor
     // there is only ONE destructor per class which gets called
-    // when the object runs out of scope / its lifetime ends ~myCharacter();
+    // when the object runs out of scope/its lifetime ends ~myCharacter();
 };
 ```